See4D: Pose-Free 4D Generation via Auto-Regressive Video Inpainting: Methodology

 \subsubsection{Spatial Auto-Regressive Expansion}

-A direct warp from the source view to a distant target pose often suffers from substantial depth noise and severe occlusions, which provide weak and unreliable cues for inpainting.
-To mitigate this issue, we decompose the overall viewpoint shift into a chain of smaller, well-conditioned hops that are easier to process.
-Following the design of ViewCrafter~\cite{yu2024viewcrafter}, we spline-interpolate a sequence of $P$ virtual cameras that smoothly bridge the source and target views, ensuring that the transition remains gradual rather than abrupt.
-Starting from the source pose, we iterate through this chain of intermediate cameras: at each step, the current video is warped using the estimated depth to the next virtual pose, the resulting occlusion holes are inpainted, and a new depth map is re-estimated and scale-aligned with the previous step using the global solver of~\cite{wang2024shape,ma2025see3d}.
-The refined video produced at step $p$ then becomes the input for step $p{+}1$.
-Because every hop spans only a few degrees, the magnitude of projection errors and the size of missing regions remain modest, which makes it easier for the diffusion model to thoroughly repair artifacts before proceeding.
-After $P$ iterations, the sequence converges at the target view, producing coherent and high-quality frames.
-This gradual spatial expansion allows the system to robustly accommodate viewpoint shifts while maintaining both appearance fidelity and geometric consistency throughout the traversal.
+\refine{A direct warp to a distant target pose suffers from depth noise and heavy occlusions, providing weak cues for inpainting.
+We address this by decomposing the overall viewpoint shift into a chain of small, well-conditioned hops.
+Following ViewCrafter \cite{yu2024viewcrafter}, we spline-interpolate a sequence of $P$ virtual cameras that smoothly bridge the source and target views.
+Starting at the source pose, we iterate through this chain: each step we warp the current video with estimated depth to the next virtual pose, inpaint the resulting holes, then re-estimate depth and align its scale to the previous depth using the global solver of \cite{wang2024shape,ma2025see3d}.
+The refined clip produced at step $p$ becomes the input for step $p{+}1$.
+Because every hop spans only a few degrees, projection error and missing regions remain modest, allowing the diffusion model to repair artifacts thoroughly before the next warp.
+After $P$ iterations, the process converges at the true target view, yielding high-quality frames for viewpoint shifts while preserving appearance and geometry throughout the traversal.}